Gender Development Index: General debates

 In the years since its creation in 1995, much debate has arisen surrounding the reliability, and usefulness of the Gender Development Index (GDI) in making adequate comparisons between different countries and in promoting gender-sensitive development.
-The GDI is particularly criticized for being often mistakenly interpreted as an independent measure of gender gaps when it is not, in fact, intended to be interpreted in that way, because it can only be used in combination with the scores from the Human Development Index, but not on its own.
-Additionally, the data that is needed in order to calculate the GDI is not always readily available in many countries, making the measure very hard to calculate uniformly and internationally.
+The GDI is particularly criticized for being often mistakenly interpreted as an independent measure of gender gaps; it is not, in fact, intended to be interpreted in that way, because it can only be used in combination with the scores from the Human Development Index (not on its own).
+Additionally, the data that is needed in order to calculate the GDI are not always readily available in many countries, making the measure very hard to calculate uniformly and internationally.
 There is also worry that the combination of so many different developmental influences in one measurement could result in muddled results and that perhaps the GDI (and the GEM) actually hide more than they reveal.

 Criticism on Life Expectancy adjustment

 More specifically, there has been a lot of criticism over the Life-Expectancy component of the GDI.
-As was mentioned previously, the GDI life expectancy section is adjusted by assuming that women will automatically live five years longer than men.
+The GDI life expectancy section is adjusted by assuming that women will live five years longer than men.
 This provision has been criticized on multiple grounds; e.g. it has been argued that if the GDI was really looking to promote true equality, it would strive to attain the same life expectancy for women and men, despite what might be considered a "normalized" advantage.
 In terms of policy, this could be achieved through providing better treatment to men, which women's rights organizations sometimes argue to be discriminatory against women.
 Critics also argue that the UN provides a number of strategies and plans giving preferential treatment to women and girls that are not seen as discriminatory towards men ─ not only for health issues but also for education and job opportunities.
 Furthermore, it has been argued that the GDI does not account for sex-selective abortion, meaning that the penalty levied against a country for gender inequality is smaller as it affects less of the population (see Sen, Missing Women).